How to Stop Seeking Validation From Everyone Around You

 Why We Seek Validation

 As children, we learned to read the room.
 To adjust ourselves in response to what was welcomed and what was not.
 To perform the version of ourselves that received the warmest reception.
 This was adaptive then.
-It kept us safe and connected.
+It kept us connected.

 The problem is that many of us never fully internalised our own sense of worth.
-We learned to know we were acceptable when someone told us so — and without that external confirmation, the ground feels uncertain.
+We learned to know we were acceptable when someone told us so — and without that external confirmation, the ground felt uncertain.

 Validation-seeking is not vanity.
 It is the sign of a self that learned to measure its worth through other people's eyes — because its own were not trusted to see clearly.